joshje/shared-templates/Readme.md

 This code base was created for a tutorial in .Net magazine on sharing the same template files between server and client.

+You can see this node server running at [http://shared-templates.joshemerson.co.uk](http://shared-templates.joshemerson.co.uk).

 ## Installation

 1. Clone this repo